-Lipperts-Rasmussen clarifies that conditions i-iii are part of an analysis of generic discrimination (15-22) - a broad notion of discrimination that captures differential treatment of persons such as exclusion of unqualified candidates from consideration for a job, or judicial conviction of individuals found to be guilty (15).
+Lippert-Rasmussen clarifies that conditions i-iii are part of an analysis of generic discrimination (15-22) - a broad notion of discrimination that captures differential treatment of persons such as exclusion of unqualified candidates from consideration for a job, or judicial conviction of individuals found to be guilty (15).
 The addition of conditions iv'') and v) narrows down the analysis to one that captures those cases in which individuals are differentially treated on the basis of membership of socially salient group, where social salience is a matter of perceived membership being important to the structure of social interactions in a range of social contexts (e.g. race, gender, age) (30).
 This idea is accommodated by condition iv”).
 Finally, condition v) of Lippert-Rasmussen’s analysis is needed in order to give an analysis that excludes one-shot, unproblematically motivated differential treatment that does not, or would not, constitute a pattern of disadvantaging treatment (28-30).
-Accordingly, condition v) captures the idea that it is differential treatment which involves actions, or patterns of action, that do or would disadvantage, or which express hostility or judgements of inferiority, with which we are concerned.
+Accordingly, condition v) captures the idea that it is differential treatment which involves actions, or patterns of action, that do or would disadvantage, or which express hostility or judgments of inferiority, with which we are concerned.

 We should note that it is this idea of group discrimination with which much research in social psychology has been concerned: the driving motivation behind much of the social psychological research is to understand discrimination and the mechanisms underpinning it as it tracks and structures our social identities.
 Ramiah et al (2010) motivate their field of research by observing that ‘the pervasiveness of discrimination and its systematic, and often subtle, expression shapes society in ways that perpetuate inequities’ (90).
 This much indicates that at stake for these authors is discrimination that tracks social identities taken to be important and with significance for the ways in which society is structured.

-Note, moreover, that our focus for the most part in this paper is on direct discrimination: cases in which an individual (or organisation) treats another person or group disadvantageously, because of their social group membership (race, age, gender and so on).
+Note, moreover, that our focus for the most part in this paper is on direct discrimination: cases in which an individual (or organization) treats another person or group disadvantageously, because of their social group membership (race, age, gender and so on).
 This is because much of the psychological research is relevant to direct discrimination, since it speaks to the cognitive mechanisms underpinning differential treatment in this sense.
 I set aside, for the most part, the important related phenomenon of indirect discrimination, which concerns cases where a policy or procedure is on the face of it neutral, but in fact disproportionately disadvantages members of a particular social group.

-With this analysis on the table, and a sense of its relationship to the concerns of social psychological research, we can examine some of the research programs which focus on the cognitive mechanisms that underpin discriminatory judgements and behaviour.
+With this analysis on the table, and a sense of its relationship to the concerns of social psychological research, we can examine some of the research programs which focus on the cognitive mechanisms that underpin discriminatory judgments and behavior.
 We will then be in a position to consider what revisions or refinements, if any, this understanding of group discrimination may benefit from.

-2. Discrimination involving In-group favouritism
+3. Discrimination involving In-group favoritism

-Social psychologists have identified in-group favouritism as one of the mechanisms by which differential treatment is perpetrated.
-So called ‘categorisation effects’ - whether individuals are categorised as ‘in-group’ or ‘out-group’ members - have been shown to impact on a wide array of behaviours, from what is credited to the an agent, to the sorts of benefits allocated to her.
+Social psychologists have identified in-group favoritism as one of the mechanisms by which differential treatment is perpetrated.
+So called ‘categorization effects’ - whether individuals are categorized as ‘in-group’ or ‘out-group’ members - have been shown to impact on a wide array of behaviors, from what is credited to the an agent, to the sorts of benefits allocated to her.